totten/civix/doc/download.md

     * __Executable binary (`civix.phar`)__: The PHAR executable is designed to be portable.
 It is a single file which can be plugged into many configurations/environments.
     * __Source code (`civix.git`)__:  The source-code is used for developing and debugging `civix`.
 It requires more tooling and lacks some of the portability features in the PHAR.
-(However, if there is a compatibility bug, then the source-code may make it easier to work-around or diagnose.)
+(However, if there is a compatibility bug, then the source-code may make it easier to diagnose, fix, or work-around.)
-* __System-wide tool vs project tool__:
+* __Standalone tool vs project tool__:
-    * __System-wide tool__: Install one copy of `civix` on each workstation or server.
+    * __Standalone tool__: Install one standalone (system-wide) copy of `civix` on each workstation or server.
 (You may need to re-install for each additional workstation or server.)
     * __Project tool__: Include a copy of `civix` with each web-project that you develop.
 (You may need to re-install for each additional project or site.)

 <a name="phar-unix"></a>